 - Assign from raster cells this will assign a value from the raster (DEM) cell located directly above the target data.
 For example, assign node ground levels based on levels in a raster.
 If the target is a polyline or polygon the tool will use the centroid position to determine the correct cell.
-No interpolation is done. - Assign from Nearest Feature In this case the tool will locate the feature from the source layer that is closest to the feature in the target layer.
+No interpolation is done.
+The supported raster formats are .dfs2 files, ESRI text files (.txt, .asc), Arc/Info binary grids, GeoTIFF files (.tif, .tiff). - Assign from Nearest Feature In this case the tool will locate the feature from the source layer that is closest to the feature in the target layer.
 If lines or polygons are used the centroid position is used for calculating distances. - Use IDW interpolation between features this option will make an Inverse Distance Weighted (IDW) interpolation between features in the source layer to determine the value for each target feature.
 The IDW parameters are fixed to the following: max number of points is 12 and the max distance away from the target feature is 300 (map units). - Assignment from Network Neighbours This option will take the source value from a network neighbour to the feature being updated.
 This obviously requires both the target and the source to be included in the same network.
 For example, assign manhole diameters from other manhole diameters nearby.
 Assignment will only be done if the immediate neighbour has the requested value i.e. the network will not be traced.